 Bighorns vanished from Yosemite in 1914, due largely to disease, hunting and predation.
 Long before the species was declared federally endangered in 2000, efforts were underway to save the Sierra’s wild sheep.
 In the 1980s, with support from our donors, the National Park Service reintroduced Sierra Nevada bighorn sheep near Yosemite’s eastern border.
 In 2015, again with donors’ help, biologists released a bighorn herd in the Cathedral Range, marking a milestone: the first wild sheep in the heart of the Yosemite Wilderness in more than 100 years.

 Since then, our supporters have helped an interagency team work toward a long-term goal of ensuring the Cathedral Range herd’s survival and self-sufficiency.
 Despite unusually harsh winters in recent years, the herd has held on.
-This year, the team is focusing on helping the herd grow and build resilience.
-They’ll use GPS collars and on-the-ground surveys to track, count and check the health of Yosemite’s bighorn, and they will introduce more sheep to increase the herd’s size and genetic diversity.
+In 2020, the team focused on helping the herd grow and build resilience.
+They used GPS collars and on-the-ground surveys to track, count and check the health of Yosemite’s bighorn, and they introduced more sheep to increase the herd’s size and genetic diversity.